mapbender/mapbender-documentation/en/backend/applications/layouts.rst

 Delete
 ======
 Removes an element from both front- and backend.
-This process requires confirmation before it is executed.